 - Pertussis: If did not receive Tdap, vaccination since age 6 years or positive pertussis titer

-- Polio: Four (4) vaccinations as a child or three (3) vaccinations as adult or positive polio titer for polio types 1 and 3 (polio type 2 titer is not required)
+- Polio: Four (4) vaccinations as a child or three (3) vaccinations as adult or positive polio titer for polio types 1 and 3 (polio type 2 titer is not required).
+If obtaining the vaccine, documentation of the first and second doses is required prior to the start of clinical.
+Documentation of the entire series of three doses within six months of starting the polio series is required.

 - Varicella (Chicken pox): Two (2) vaccinations or positive varicella titer.
 If titer is negative, documentation of 1 “booster” dose and a repeat titer is required.
 Those who have a positive titer after the single “booster” dose are considered to be immune and no further testing or vaccination is needed.
 Those who have a negative titer after the “booster” dose must receive 1 additional dose.